sahelibasu23/demo-trying-cache-js/notes/YTA.md

   ul.appendChild(li)
 }
 ```
-I'm going to add an event listener to the form that watches for a submit event - which will be any time you press enter on the form.
+We're going to add an event listener to the form that watches for a submit event - which will be any time we press enter on the form.
 The e.preventDefault() will prevent the form from the default submit action, which we don't want, since we're not sending any data to a server.

 Instead, the form will submit the value of the input.
 We're going to call the liMaker() function, which will create the item with the text of the input value and append it to the DOM.
 Finally, we'll set the input value to an empty string so you don't have to erase the last item entered manually.
 ```
 form.addEventListener('submit', function (e) {
   e.preventDefault()